-The proprietary %XSMMA command sends an RP-SMMA message. v2.0.x
+The Nordic-proprietary %XSMMA command sends an RP-SMMA message. v1.0.x v1.1.x v1.2.x v1.3.x

 The set command sends an RP-SMMA message.

 The command is a trigger for the RP-SMMA message on the SMS stack to indicate to the Service Center that the UE has memory available and can receive mobile-terminated short messages.
 The client can set a memory full situation preventing incoming SMS messages by acking a mobile-terminated short message with AT+CNMA=2 (the PDU parameter has to contain cause code 22 "Memory capacity exceeded").
 Cause 300 is returned for all failures.